ansible/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

 Ansible facts are data related to your remote systems, including operating systems, IP addresses, attached filesystems, and more.
 You can access this data in the ``ansible_facts`` variable.
 By default, you can also access some Ansible facts as top-level variables with the ``ansible_`` prefix.
 You can disable this behavior using the :ref:`INJECT_FACTS_AS_VARS` setting.
 To see all available facts, add this task to a play::

-    - debug: var=ansible_facts
+    - name: Print all available facts ansible.builtin.debug:
+        var: ansible_facts

 To see the 'raw' information as gathered, run this command at the command line::

-    ansible <hostname> -m setup
+    ansible <hostname> -m ansible.builtin.setup

-Facts include a large amount of variable data, which may look like this on Ansible 2.7:
+Facts include a large amount of variable data, which may look like this:

 .. code-block:: json